 The Hoosier Woodlands Meet will be held on the Story West map in Hoosier National Forest.
 This is a bare-bones OUSA-sanctioned National Ranking Event with full range of competitive age-class long courses plus Recreational long courses (white, yellow, orange).
+There are open classes available if you want the option of a longer course than is standard for your age-class.
+You can also compete in an age group that has a course that is harder or longer than the standard for your age-class.

 Location: Nebo Ridge North Trailhead in Hoosier National Forest near Story, IN.
 888 W Elkinsville Rd, Nashville, IN 47448